New A.E.R.O. campus brings light, nature, and comfort to special education students

 The 150,000-square-foot facility, one of the largest of its kind in the Midwest, features neighborhoods that promote familiarity and comfort.
 Connections to secure courtyards support student/nature interactions, while the materials palette reflects the colors, textures, and forms of the natural environment.

-Dr. James Gunnell, Executive Director, A.E.R.O.
+Dr. Bill Roseland, Executive Director, A.E.R.O.
 Special Education Cooperative